Catalyst Pedals Review

 Heat-treated Cr-Mo Spindle that is compatible with a standard 15mm wrench or 6mm hex key.
 Dual sealed bearings and DU Bushing internals.

-- OVERALL PEDAL SIZE – 143mm length, 105mm width, from the crank arm
+• OVERALL PEDAL SIZE – 143mm length, 105mm width, from the crank arm

-- PRICE – $149
+• PRICE – $149

 Ergonomics – Where is the Real Innovation?

 This means that the mid-foot position better recruits the hips and that the ball of the foot isn’t “better”.
-If it was it would have won, not just tied.
-In fact, from a functional movement standpoint taking the stress off of the smaller ankle joint and putting it on the stronger, bigger hip joint is how the body is meant to move.
-Your calf needs to act as a stabilizer for the ankle so it can help transfer the power from the hips and when you try to move it to “add” to the power you decrease that power transfer and place extra stress on a more sensitive joint.
+If it were, it would have won, not just tied.
+In fact, from a functional movement standpoint, taking the stress off the smaller ankle joint and putting it on the stronger, bigger hip joint is how the body is meant to move.

-And if you look at how kids pedal they are almost always mid-foot on the pedals – this is the natural riding position and unless someone at some point told you that you needed to push through the ball of the foot, odds are you wouldn’t have learned it.” from the Pedaling Innovation Website
+And if you look at how kids pedal, they are almost always mid-foot on the pedals – this is the natural riding position, and unless someone at some point told you that you needed to push through the ball of the foot, odds are you wouldn’t have learned it.” from the Pedaling Innovation Website

 See the picture at the end of the article for the correct foot position to ride with the Catalyst Pedals